learn-co-curriculum/dsc-pandas-eda-lab/README.md

 * Find variables with high correlation
 * Create box plots

-# Goals
+## Goals

 Use your data munging and visualization skills to conduct an exploratory analysis of the dataset below.
-At minimum, this should include:
+At a minimum, this should include:

 * Loading the data (which is stored in the file `train.csv`)
 * Use built-in python functions to explore measures of centrality and dispersion for at least 3 variables